MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/understand-proposal-workflow.md

 - You review the proposal, accept the MCA if needed, and finish the checkout process.
   > [!IMPORTANT]
   > You must have the authority to sign an MCA on behalf of your organization.
 If you don't have that authority, then someone who does must do this step.
-- After checkout is finished, you're given additional links to set up your products and services.
+- After checkout is finished, you're given more links to set up your products and services.

 ## Proposal terms